notadeejay/rbc-training/data/Week 4 Day 1/20__Add JavaScript To Your Project__Exercise.md

 uuid: 0eb399e6-6920-4d76-866f-8a24013d5780
 ---

-Before we start writing JavaScript in our new jQuery projects, we need to discuss how to add JavaScript to our HTML.
+Before we start writing JavaScript in our new jQuery project, we need to discuss how to add JavaScript to our HTML.

 ## Adding jQuery to your project